 Skip to main content

-Beginning with ONTAP 9.10.1, Autonomous Ransomware Protection (ARP) can be enabled on new or existing volumes.
-You first enable ARP in learning mode, in which the system analyzes the workload to characterize normal behavior.
-You can enable ARP on an existing volume, or you can create a new volume and enable ARP from the beginning.
+Beginning with ONTAP 9.10.1, you can enable Autonomous Ransomware Protection (ARP) on an existing volume or create a new volume and enable ARP from the beginning.

 About this task

-You should always enable ARP initially in learning (or dry-run) mode.
+For these versions of ONTAP, you should always enable ARP initially in learning mode (or "dry-run" mode).
+When you first enable ARP in learning mode, the system analyzes the workload to characterize normal behavior.
 Beginning in active mode can lead to excessive false positive reports.

 It's recommended you let ARP run in learning mode for a minimum of 30 days.
-Beginning with ONTAP 9.13.1, ARP automatically determines the optimal learning period interval and automates the switch, which may occur before 30 days.
-For more information, see Learning and active modes.
+Beginning with ONTAP 9.13.1, ARP automatically determines the optimal learning period interval and automates the switch, which might occur before 30 days.

 Before you begin